“Steve, what am I supposed to do on days when I’m not training?”

 Our Rest Day Workouts below will walk that fine line.

-On days when I’m not training, I try to block off a similar amount of time to work on myself in some way to maintain momentum, and I encourage you to do the same if you lose momentum when taking a day off.
+Personally, on days when I’m not training, I try to block off a similar amount of time to work on myself in some way to maintain momentum.
+I encourage you to do the same if you lose momentum when taking a day off.

 Need help building a weekly workout schedule, including rest days?
 I have two options for you.